reissbaker/compo/NOTES.md

 moment.

-The `extend` method shouldn't blindly copy class attributes: it should only copy the `extend` method.
-ES6 classes don't support class methods, and you don't want to write yourself into a corner on this: the library should be compatible with ES6.

 Components should fire events to a global event bus when they're initialized/destroyed, to make auto-registration less hacky and monkeypatchy.

 Get rid of the `decorate` method.
 The increased abstraction doesn't pay its rent.
-An ordinary function could fulfill its main duty, which is customizing a generic component before it gets added.
+An ordinary function could fulfill its duty, which is customizing a generic component before it gets added.